dnackat/Some-C-programs/README.md

 through their transaction history (_HTML/CSS/Jinja2 front-end, Python/Flask back-end with SQLite Database_)

 - Creating a web app that lets users search for top articles from Google news atop a map using city name and state or a zipcode
-(_HTML/CSS/JavaScript front-end (jQuery with Ajax to return articles as JSON objects), Python/Flask back-end with SQLite Database_)
+(_HTML/CSS/JavaScript/jQuery front-end with Ajax to return articles as JSON objects, Python/Flask back-end with SQLite Database_)